-- 2. Suspension Notice.
+- Prohibited Activity During Active Suspension.
+During any period of license suspension, the retailer shall not sell or permit the selling of cigarettes, tobacco products, or nicotine products. - 2.
+Suspension Notice.
 Every retailer whose state license has been suspended by the Division, whether summarily or after an administrative hearing, shall, if ordered to, post two notices in conspicuous places, one on the exterior and one on the interior of the retail location, for the duration of the suspension. - a.
-The notices shall be two feet in length and fourteen inches in width containing lettering not less than $\frac{1}{2}$ inch in height, and shall be in the following form:

-NOTICE OF SUSPENSION.
-THE CIGARETTE, TOBACCO PRODUCTS, AND NICOTINE RETAILER LICENSE ISSUED FOR THE RETAIL LOCATION HAS BEEN SUSPENDED BY ORDER OF THE LIQUOR ENFORCEMENT DIVISION, COLORADO DEPARTMENT OF REVENUE FOR VIOLATION OF ARTICLE 7 OF TITLE 44 OF THE COLORADO REVISED STATUTES.
+The notices shall be two feet in length and fourteen inches in width containing lettering not less than 1⁄2 inch in height, and shall be in the following form: - NOTICE OF SUSPENSION.
+THE CIGARETTE, TOBACCO PRODUCTS, AND NICOTINE RETAILER LICENSE ISSUED FOR THE RETAIL LOCATION HAS BEEN SUSPENDED BY ORDER OF THE LIQUOR ENFORCEMENT DIVISION, COLORADO DEPARTMENT OF REVENUE FOR VIOLATION OF ARTICLE 7 OF TITLE 44 OF THE COLORADO REVISED STATUTES. - b.
+Advertising or posting signs to the effect that the premises have been closed or business suspended for any reason other than by order of the Division suspending its state license, shall be deemed a violation of this rule. - 3.
+Renewal.
+Suspension of a license or permit does not relieve the retailer of the obligation to timely comply with all license or permit renewal requirements.